Kabhi Main Kabhi Tum: Plot

-Rubaab create chaos, giving Sharjeena money for food only to insult her, her sister and her husband thus getting into a fight with Sharjeena.
+Rubaab creates chaos, giving Sharjeena money for food only to insult her, her sister and her husband, thus getting into a fight with Sharjeena.

 One day, Rubaab creates a hoax to drag Mustafa and Sharjeena.
-Everyone blames Mustafa and ask him to leave if he doesn't apologise to Rubaab for something he didn't do.
+Everyone blames Mustafa and asks him to leave if he doesn't apologise to Rubaab for something he didn't do.
 Enraged, Mustafa and Sharjeena leave the house.

 They move into a rented house, working hard all day to meet the basic necessities.
-Mustafa has an idea to develop a game, he pitched the idea to his boss Joseph only to get cheated by him.
-Mustafa is discovered by another developer Danish who offers him a partnership into his company which he named DANMUSA (Danish and Mustafa).
+Mustafa has an idea to develop a game.
+He pitches the idea to his boss Joseph only to get cheated by him.
+Mustafa is discovered by another developer Danish who offers him a partnership in his company which he named DANMUSA (Danish and Mustafa).
 Mustafa gets really focused on his job.
-He wants to earn so much so that no one could raise a finger on Sharjeena and they both are able to live a peaceful life.
-But Sharjeena wanted Mustafa to live a normal life and be who he is but he has changed a lot which causes problem between them.
+He wants to earn so much that no one could raise a finger on Sharjeena and they both are able to live a peaceful life.
+But Sharjeena wanted Mustafa to live a normal life and be who he is but he has changed a lot which causes problems between them.
 More problems arise when Sharjeena tells Mustafa that she is pregnant.
-They both want the child but Mustafa's working behaviour haunted Sharjeena causing her to think that he doesn't want the baby but Mustafa was only doing this for her and the baby.
+They both want the child, but Mustafa's working behaviour haunts Sharjeena, causing her to think that he doesn't want the baby, but Mustafa was only doing this for her and the baby.

 On the other hand, it is discovered that Adeel was committing fraud in his company by telling their strategies and information to rival companies to get commission.
 He gets threatened by a custom agent who wanted money at any cost.
 So, Adeel sells his fathers house and takes everyone to Rubab's house which his father doesn't like.

 He is also cheating on his wife with her best friend, Natasha and soon Rubaab finds out.
 She exposes Adeel in front of everyone about his fraudulent behaviour and affair.
 She gets him arrested, thus Adeel is ruined.

 Mustafa becomes a successful game developer.
 He returns home and finds Sharjeena laying on floor quickly takes her to the hospital where they find out that she has miscarried.
 Heartbroken, Sharjeena leaves Mustafa and moves in with her family.
 Mustafa who was once a nobody has everything now but has lost his precious, Sharjeena.

 Upon hearing his families condition, Mustafa brings his parents into his house as Rubaab threw both of them out.
 Both parents apologise to Mustafa for everything they did to him and Sharjeena but Sharjeena wasn't ready to return.
 Mustafa gets Adeel bailed out of jail but cuts ties with him and also buys back his father's house.

 Mustafa meets with Sharjeena who wants the old Mustafa back, the one she fell in love with.
 But he has changed and wants her to accept him as he is.
 They both go to their rented house, they hug each other and reconcile.